 - Eggs are the #1 source of choline in the diet; eat them regularly (with the yolks—that’s where the choline is) unless you absolutely cannot tolerate them.

 - People who don’t/can’t consume eggs should consider a choline supplement.
 Don’t count on your prenatal vitamin as most contain none or pixie dust quantities.
-The most studied form of choline used in pregnancy supplementation studies is choline bitartrate.
+The two most studied forms of choline used in pregnancy supplementation studies are choline bitartrate and phosphatidylcholine.

 If you want to learn even more about choline—and all the other nutrients required for a healthy pregnancy—check out Real Food for Pregnancy.
 You’ll especially like Ch 3, which explores foods to emphasize based on the latest scientific research on prenatal nutrition.